About

 paper / project / code / twitter /

-We propose an automatic method for extracting waypoints from demonstrations for performance imitation learning.
+We propose an automatic method for extracting waypoints from demonstrations for performant imitation learning.

 Skill-based Model-based Reinforcement Learning